Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Body Weight

-• Lightweight Sleepers – Lightweight sleepers will likely prefer hybrid mattresses because the extra foam layers will provided more softness.
+• Lightweight Sleepers (less than 130 lbs) – Lightweight sleepers will likely prefer hybrid mattresses because the extra foam layers will provide more softness.
 Furthermore, shoppers can opt for a hybrid mattress with a plush firmness rating for even more comfort.

 Firmness